vtt33/Project-1/README.md

 What are the top five importing countries to the USA?

+Instructions: Run TopExport.ipynb jupyter notebook for top five export destinations of the USA.

+Run TopImport.ipynb jupyter notebook for top five importing countries to the USA.

 3- What country (of the top five) has seen the highest growth in US exports in the last five years? - Lannon Grady